MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/flow-creation/widget-cookies-pop-up-error.md

 ## Symptoms

-When you access embedded instances of Power Automate, like within SharePoint, Power Apps, or through custom SDK integrations, you may receive a blank screen or have a screen that stays on the spinner.
+When you access embedded instances of Power Automate, like within SharePoint, Power Apps, or through custom SDK integrations, you might receive a blank screen or have a screen that stays on the spinner.

 ## Cause